mperez83/GJ-Gone-Ham/README.md

 # GJ-Gone-Ham
-Unity game submission for the VGDC 2018 Winter Wonderjam!
+Unity game submission for VGDC's Winter Wonderjam 2018!
 In this game, you play as a child at a family reunion, trying to make their way through the household to get their chicken dinner.

 Play it here: https://star-games.itch.io/gone-ham